Webpage created: November 01, 2017

 WEST OF ENGLAND SOAP COMPANY LIMITED

-The West of England Soap Company Ltd was located in Sutton Road, Plymouth, in the works previously belonging to Messrs Bryant & Company and before that Messrs Bryant Brothers and Burnell, who existed in 1844.
+The West of England Soap Company Limited was located in Sutton Road, Plymouth, in the works previously belonging to Messrs Bryant and Company and before that Messrs Bryant Brothers, Burnell and Company.

-On Wednesday February 4th 1857 the foundation stone was laid of range of buildings on land belonging to the West of England Soap Company Ltd for the manufacture of a finer description of candles.
-Mr J Burnell was the chairman of the directors.
+On Wednesday February 4th 1857 the foundation stone was laid of range of buildings on land belonging to the West of England Soap Company Limited for the manufacture of a finer description of candles.
+Mr J Burnell (1793-1864) was the chairman of the directors.

 Mr William Bryant was the manager in 1857.